Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Hypergeometric Approximation for the Strong-coupling expansion of the Yang-Lee model

 $\ c_{0}$ $_{\text{ }3}F_{2}(a_{1},a_{2},a_{3};b_{1},b_{2};\sigma z)$ has the expansion:

 Matching this expansion with the series in Eq.(\ref{Qpert}), we get the following set of equations:

-also the the numerator parameters and the denominators are constrained by the large order relation:
+also the the numerator and the denominator parameters are constrained by the large order relation:

-This set of of three coupled equations is to be solved for the unknown parameters $b_{1},b_{2}$ and $\sigma$.
-Note that the parameter $\sigma$ can be obtained from semi classical methods but it is out of the scope of this article.
+This set of three coupled equations is to be solved for the unknown parameters $b_{1},b_{2}$ and $\sigma$.
+Note that the parameter $\sigma$ can be obtained from quasi-classical methods but it is out of the scope of this work.